How engineers can help prevent catastrophic flooding

 SuDS inspire the prevention of catastrophic flooding by building off of nature’s learnings over thousands of millennia, rather than just humankind’s over the last few centuries.
 In fact, I mentioned the word “infiltration” which is a word very relevant to the concept of flooding.
 As humans build infrastructure, we often do so with impermeable surfaces.
 We build roads with non-porous concrete, we create structures with bricks and stones – and we often do so in areas like floodplains that otherwise serve as nature’s natural flood prevention zone.

 Historically, humans have managed this through designing more impermeable drainage structures like pipes, sewer networks, dams, and much else.
 SuDS is a return to the tried and true, and it’s gaining increasing adoption.
-SuDS is also an area that Autodesk knows a thing or two about; if you’re curious, we’ve even published a SuDS design manual.
+SuDS is also an area that Autodesk knows a thing or two about; if you’re curious, we’ve even published a SuDS design manual, which anyone can download.

 Proper engineering, hydraulic modeling, and sustainable drainage design are all vital components to preventing flooding.
 For a given site, say a housing development, an engineer might utilize InfoDrainage to model a deluge, generate a flood map, and ensure the proper placement of storm drains or catchment basins, even designing those systems in the platform in conjunction with their civil design tool.
 Additionally, as the site is managed and constructed, a general contractor or land owner might use the tool to determine ponding or channeling issues and address them effectively.

 On a network or city scale, a hydraulic modeler or city planner might leverage InfoWorks ICM to generate flood maps and determine capital improvements.
-One aspect of managing floods we didn’t cover in this post is the fact that mitigating floods often falls to governments who need to get and manage funding for projects.
+One aspect of managing floods is the fact that mitigating floods often falls to governments who need to get and manage funding for projects.
 This challenge is something engineers often utilize these powerful tools to do, justifying capital investments and allowing for flood planning on the horizon of 50 to 100 years.

 At the end of the day, engineers help prevent flooding through their own ingenuity, leveraging powerful hydraulic modeling tools at their fingertips, now with a little help from AI as well.
 While hydraulic modelers might not be water benders in the mystical sense, they’re the closest thing the world today has; and it’s a good thing too, as flooding events would be much worse without the great work they do.